Timberline sparrow

 The timberline sparrow (Spizella breweri taverneri) is a taxonomically controversial American sparrow.
-Usually treated as a subspecies of Brewer's sparrow, it is considered a distinct species Spizella taverneri by some authorities.
+Usually treated as a subspecies of Brewer's sparrow, it is sometimes considered to be a separate species.
 While the timberline sparrow recognizably differs in some details, there is little reproductive isolation between the taxa.

 When it was still considered a species, it was listed as being of least concern by the IUCN.

+It breeds at high elevations in Northern Canada.